Exact eigenstates of multicomponent Hubbard models: SU($N$) magnetic $\eta$ pairing, weak ergodicity breaking, and partial integrability: -pairing states of the SU( ) Hubbard model

 where $\{ F_{\alpha,\beta}\}_{\alpha,\beta=1,\cdots,N}$ are the SU($N$) spin operators defined in Eq.~\eqref{eq_SUN_generator}.
 For the SU($N$) Hubbard model, the primary $N$-color $\eta$-pairing eigenstate can be constructed with the help of the SU($N$) symmetry.
 To see this, we rewrite the primary $N$-color $\eta$-pairing state \eqref{eq_SUNeta} as

 Here the state

 is equivalent to Yang's $\eta$-pairing state \cite{Yang89} and an eigenstate of the SU($N$) Hubbard model, since the Hamiltonian reduces to the two-component Hubbard model for this state.
 Combining this fact with the SU($N$) symmetry \eqref{eq_SUNsym}, we can readily show that the state \eqref{eq_SUNeta_reduced} is an eigenstate of the SU($N$) Hubbard model.
-We note that the SU($N$) symmetry does not exist in the MHM except for the special case of $U_{\alpha,\beta}=U$.
+We note that the SU($N$) symmetry exists in the MHM only for the special case of $U_{\alpha,\beta}=U$.
 The key property of the primary $N$-color $\eta$-pairing state \eqref{eq_SUNeta_reduced} is that it remains as an eigenstate if the interaction term does not have the SU($N$) symmetry.

 Because of the SU($N$) symmetry, all the states generated by the action of the spin operators $\{ F_{\alpha,\beta}\}$ on Yang's $\eta$-pairing state \eqref{eq_SU2eta} become eigenstates of the SU($N$) Hubbard model.
 The SU($N$) Hubbard model therefore has more $\eta$-pairing eigenstates that are absent in the general MHM.
 For example, a state